jpendlum/crush/ml605/README_INSTALL.txt

    b.
 The source files are located in \crush\ml605_baseline\ml605\ise\source, \crush\ml605_baseline\ml605\ise\ipcore,
       \crush\ml605_baseline\ml605\edk\SMM_custom, \crush\ml605_baseline\usrp\uhd\fpga\usrp2\top\N2x0\build-N210R3,
       and \crush\ml605_baseline\usrp\uhd\fpga\usrp2\top\N2x0\build-N210R3\ipcore_dir
    c.
+Due to copyright restrictions, the temac_core must be generated from the xco file so the appropriate verilog
+      files for synthesis are created.
+Open the temac_core xco file in ISE in the "files" tab and regenerate the core.
+      Add the file crush\ml605\ml605\ise\ipcore\temac_core\example_design\temac_core_locallink.v to the design after then generation process completes.
+   d.
 Synthesize, Implement, and Generate Programming File in ISE.
-   d.
+   e.
 This design has an embedded soft processor (Microblaze), so after building the FPGA .bin file, we need to
       make a new SDK project, compile the software, and create a new .bit file loaded with our ELF file.
-   d.
+   f.
 Open the EDK project called "smm_i - smm" from within ISE.
-   e.
+   g.
 Generate the Hardware XML file for SDK via Project->"Export Hardware Design to SDK..." then select
       Export & Launch SDK.
-   f.
+   h.
 Generate a new hw_platform via File->New->"Xilinx Hardware Platform Specification".
 Name the project and use the
       Target Hardware Specification \crush\ml605_baseline\ml605\edk\SMM_custom\SDK\SDK_Export\hw\smm.xml
-   g.
+   i.
 Generate a new board support package via File->New->"Xilinx Board Support Package".
       Name the project, select the previously created HW Platform in "Target Hardware".
       Use the standalone OS.
-   h.
+   j.
 Create a new empty C project called "crush_microblaze" via File->New->"Xilinx C Project".
       Select "Target an existing Board Support Package" on the next page.
 Make sure to use the BSP previously created.
-   i.
+   k.
 Only one file is needed, main.c.
 Make sure it is in the src of the project in SDK.
 If not, add it.
-   j.
+   l.
 IMPORTANT: Update the Source MAC Address at line 223 with the MAC address found on a sticker on your ML605 board.
                  Update the Destination MAC Address at line 229 with the MAC address of your PC.
                  Example: Source MAC Address 11:22:33:44:55:66
                           Dest.
 Mac Address 77:88:99:AA:BB:CC